pavankat/flask-ml/README.md

 $ git push origin master
 ```

-10. deploy to heroku
+11. deploy to heroku

 ```
 $ git push heroku master
 ```

-11. open your site in the browser
+12. open your site in the browser

 ```
 $ heroku open
 ```
 -----------------------------------

+## How to start up app

 1. to start this up, start a new python 3 virtual environment: